Jack Dorsey: Twitter

-In September 2018, Dorsey testified before the Senate Intelligence Committee alongside Facebook COO Sheryl Sandberg about meddling in the 2016 presidential election.
+In September 2018, Dorsey testified before the Senate Intelligence Committee alongside Facebook COO Sheryl Sandberg about the use of social media by Russia and others to meddle in the 2016 presidential election.
 Following this testimony, Twitter shares fell six percent.

 Dorsey met privately with U.S. President Donald Trump at the White House and discussed Trump's concerns that Twitter had limited or removed some of his Twitter followers, and those of conservatives.
 After the meeting, Dorsey tweeted that their discussion included making Twitter "healthier and more civil".
 A week earlier, Dorsey took part in a TED talk about the social media platform's spread of abuse and misinformation, which has brought him criticism.

 On August 30, 2019, Dorsey's personal Twitter account was allegedly breached for nearly an hour by a group calling itself the Chuckling Squad, posting and retweeting numerous racist tweets.

-On October 23, 2019, Twitter's stock price fell by nearly 24 percent, from $38.83 to $30.75.
+On October 23, 2019, Twitter's stock price fell by nearly 21 percent, to $30.75.
 The reason was an earnings miss off a third quarter report, which Twitter blamed on ad targeting problems.
 Dorsey had been making a concerted effort to dampen the effect that Twitter had on political elections, which entailed banning all political ads.
 This was also seen as a large contributor to the drop.
-Dorsey announced that, as of November 22, 2019, Twitter would ban all political advertising.
-The policy applies globally to all marketing campaigns about political issues.
+Dorsey announced that, as of November 22, 2019, Twitter would ban all political advertising, which applied globally to all marketing campaigns about political issues.
+This policy was removed in August 2023 after ownership was transferred to Elon Musk.

 On February 29, 2020, it was announced that activist hedge fund Elliott Management led by billionaire Paul Singer was looking to oust Dorsey and nominate four directors to Twitter's board, including Elliott's senior portfolio manager Jesse Cohn.
 The two parties reached an agreement days later, with Dorsey remaining CEO.

 In October 2020, Dorsey was one of several tech firm CEOs subpoenaed by the US Senate Commerce Committee.
-Republican Roger Wicker, who chairs the committee, led the charge to force the CEOs of Twitter, Facebook and Google to testify about the legal immunity the tech platforms receive under Section 230 of the Communications Act of 1996.
+Republican Roger Wicker, who chaired the committee, led the charge to force the CEOs of Twitter, Facebook and Google to testify about the legal immunity the tech platforms receive under Section 230 of the Communications Act of 1996.

-He announced his departure from the role of Twitter's CEO on November 29, 2021.
-His resignation was effective immediately.
-Dorsey was replaced by the company's former CTO Parag Agrawal, who took over as CEO effective immediately.
-Dorsey will continue to lead as the CEO of Block, Inc. In May 2022, Dorsey left the board of directors of the social network.
+He announced his immediate resignation as Twitter's CEO on November 29, 2021.
+Dorsey was replaced by the company's former CTO Parag Agrawal, who took over as CEO.
+Dorsey continued to lead as the CEO of Block, Inc. In May 2022, Dorsey left the board of directors of the social network.

 In October 2022, Dorsey retained his 2.4% ownership of Twitter when the company was sold to Elon Musk.